ApprenticeAI/frapy/docs/topics/settings.rst

-:exc:`Exception` if the installed reactor does not match the :setting:`TWISTED_REACTOR` setting; therefore, having top-level :mod:`~twisted.internet.reactor` imports in project files and imported third-party libraries will make Scrapy raise :exc:`Exception` when it checks which reactor is installed.
+:exc:`Exception` if the installed reactor does not match the :setting:`TWISTED_REACTOR` setting; therefore, having top-level :mod:`~twisted.internet.reactor` imports in project files and imported third-party libraries will make Frapy raise :exc:`Exception` when it checks which reactor is installed.

-In order to use the reactor installed by Scrapy:
+In order to use the reactor installed by Frapy:

 .. code-block:: python